mdurlin/md-web-com/about.md

 In college, I continued to share music on college radio; and after graduating and getting married I returned to Messiah college for one final stint as a DJ, interviewing Kevin Max and Trevor McNevan while hosting "The Tuesday Drive."
 I also began to write about music at that time for a small Christian music review website.

-With Rock On Purpose I have interviewed artists like Skillet, The Letter Black, and more CHR underground bands.
+With [Rock On Purpose](www.rockonpurpose.com) I have interviewed artists like Skillet, The Letter Black, and more CHR underground bands.

-After some time away from music media, in 2017 I joined New Release Today as a Christian Rock news beat writer.
+After some time away from music media, in 2017 I joined [New Release Today](www.newreleasetoday.com) as a Christian Rock news beat writer.
 In 2019 I joined Rock On Purpose as lead contributor.

-I have gone through some personal challenges with mental and emotional health in the last couple of years and have not been writing.
-I've also found a passion for not just Christian rock, but also European rock bands as well as mainstream nostalgia like Green Day, Creed, and other 90s favorites.
+And now, it is time to embark on my own journey.
+I want to expand musical horizons beyond the Christian market, which happen

 So I wanted to do some things with this new venture:
 1. Build a website using some [fun technology](/technical/)
-2. Have more creative freedom to write about all kinds of rock music, including but not limited to Christian bands
+2. Have more creative freedom to write about all kinds of rock music, from the 90s all the way up to the current.
-3. Share video interviews to allow artists to tell their stories
-4. Since I'm local to Nashville, sharing upcoming events on Rock Row as well as mainstream bands coming through - all in one place
+3. Discover new music.
+I love to discover indie, european, and new mainstream bands/artists.

 I'm so glad you're here!
 Let's rock!